syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 # Getting Started

 This section explains the steps required to create a PDF document by a single button click.
-This section covers only the minimal features needed to know to get started with the PDF.
+This section covers only the minimal features needed to learn to get started with the PDF.

 ## Steps to create PDF document in Flutter application